 5. Talk and Trust

 Talk to your children about why you’re concerned with them being home alone.
 For most parents, it isn’t that they distrust their child, it’s that they are worried about their child’s safety.
-However, many children mistake that worry as distrust.
-Before going out, communicate with your children that you do trust them to be responsible, but your reason for calling and checking-in on them is because you are worried about their safety.
+However, many children mistake that worry for distrust.
+Before going out, communicate with your children that you do trust them to be responsible, but your reason for calling and checking in on them is that you are worried about their safety.